 The Select flooring grade is a great choice for contemporary, minimal interiors where a subtle base is required.
 York Select Oak and Harlech Select Oak are some of our beautifully mellow oak floors.

-Woodpecker’s Rustic grade floors feature significantly more grain and colour variation.
+Woodpecker’s Rustic grade floors feature significantly more grain and color variation.
 Larger quantities of sapwood and large knots are included, together with dark streaks and filled cracks.
 The grade provides a beautiful range of the rich details that you would expect to see in real timber.
 It’s the most common and our most popular grade of wood floor, complementary to most styles of interior.

 Harlech Rustic Oak, Chepstow Sawn Grey Oak and Goodrich Herringbone Natural Oak are some of our most loved rustic floors.

 Very little is dismissed from floors of the extra rustic grade with an almost limitless number and size of knots included.
-Large colour variations, filler, splits, cracks and sapwood are common characteristics of this truly distinctive design.
+Large color variations, filler, splits, cracks and sapwood are common characteristics of this truly distinctive design.
 The grade truly celebrates and enhances the striking details of wood as it naturally occurs.

 Berkeley is our exclusive extra rustic collection, defined by floors with an aged and antiqued look, warm tones and dark filler which accentuates every detail in the planks.

 When we refer to knots, these appear in two types.
 A dead knot occurs when the core has been removed or has fallen out.
 It’s then filled to provide a level surface across the floor.
 A live knot still has its core and usually doesn’t contain filler.
-When knots are filled, filler colour is chosen to complement rather than match the wood exactly – this creates some charming contrasts which further enhance the wood’s distinctive features.
+When knots are filled, filler color is chosen to complement rather than match the wood exactly – this creates some charming contrasts which further enhance the wood’s distinctive features.

 What is sapwood and heartwood?